 What we offer

-Beginning in summer 2018, CREA Mont-Blanc will be offering a new academic study abroad program focused on the effects of climate change on mountain ecosystems for English-speaking university students.
-CREA Mont-Blanc will partner with US-based universities to design programs that best fit the needs of their students.
-Over the course of one to two weeks, students will have the opportunity to discover CREA Mont-Blanc’s research, learn about the functioning of alpine ecosystems and ‘get their hands dirty’ learning methodology, carrying out field work and data analysis.
+In summer 2018, CREA Mont-Blanc started offering an academic study abroad program focused on the effects of climate change on mountain ecosystems for English-speaking university students.
+For each trip, CREA Mont-Blanc partners with universities to design highly adaptable programs that best fit the needs of their students.
+Over the course of one to two weeks, students get the opportunity to discover CREA Mont-Blanc’s research, learn about the functioning of alpine ecosystems and ‘get their hands dirty’ learning methodology, carrying out field work and data analysis.

-This program exists against the backdrop of CREA Mont-Blanc’s 20-year experience of studying mountain environments and climate change in the Mont Blanc massif.
+This program exists against the backdrop of CREA Mont-Blanc’s 24-year experience of studying mountain environments and climate change in the Mont Blanc massif.
 An organization that puts an emphasis on collaboration and interdisciplinary studies, we combine long-term ecology, climatology and glaciology data to help get a global picture of how alpine ecosystems are reacting to environmental changes.
-When you participate in one of CREA Mont-Blanc’s citizen science programs, the data you collect will be added to our innovative, participatory and interactive online database, the Mont Blanc Atlas.
-We make these data and analyses open and available to the public with the goal of raising public awareness, promoting the use of scientific data in the creation of land management strategies and public policy, and allowing collaborators to access data for their own research.
+When you participate in one of CREA Mont-Blanc’s citizen science programs, the data you collect will be added to our innovative, participatory and interactive online database, the Mont Blanc Atlas and contribute to our scientific publications.
+We make these data and analyses open source and available to the public with the goal of raising public awareness, promoting the use of scientific data in the creation of land management strategies and public policy, and allowing collaborators to access data for their own research.

 Day to day

-What will I actually do on a Climate Science in Chamonix trip?
-Here are two examples of a typical day in the life of a trip participant.
+What will students actually do on a Climate Science in Chamonix trip?
+While activities vary depending on the focus of the course and the season, here are two examples of a “typical” day in the life of a trip participant.

 Field work day

-Early 5 am wake up at Loriaz mountain hut for listening to birdsongs and analyzing bird abundance.
+Early 5 am wake up at Loriaz mountain hut to listen to birdsongs and learn about analyzing bird abundance.

 Return to the hut for breakfast and to prepare for the day’s fieldwork.